overflo23/overflo.info/README.md

 # Adding and updating images

-Source images should have 4x3 aspect ratio (eg. 1024x768), with at least 1024px horizontally.
+Source images should have one of these ratios and minimum resoltions:

+* 4x3 -- 1024 x 768 px
+* 16x10 -- 1280 x 800 px

 All images in `images/projects/` are automatically generated from `images_raw/projects` with